monsoonmaelstrom/book2/book2.md

 The temperature is rapidly plummeting, but I want it to dip even more.
 I can see my breath in the air now, but it’s not cold enough yet to make the snow last overnight.

 If I’m right, I’m making such a cacophony right now, that there’s no way Iverson will be able to track anyone else’s magic, regardless of how he’s doing it.
-The temperature where I’m standing is cool enough now, but I want the whole city to be this cold.
+The temperature where I’m standing is cool enough, but I want the whole city to be this cold.
 Fortunately the wind is also cycling the air, so it shouldn’t be too much longer.

 Once it’s almost cold enough, I send the temperature plummeting the last little bit when I coalesce the clouds overhead and the first flurries begin to fall.
 Then I cut it all off.

 I’m grinning as I hold out my palm to catch a flake.
 Snow is wonderful when you don’t have to worry about it killing you.

 “What was that?”
-Liam asks as he rushes toward me and grabs my shoulders, worry clear in his slate grey eyes.
+Liam barks out, as he rushes toward me and grabs my shoulders, worry clear in his slate grey eyes.

 I encircle us so that no one listening, assuming anyone is, can hear our conversation.
 “A distraction.
 Hopefully.”

-“I’ve never felt you do anything like that,” Liam tells me as he looks down into my eyes.
+“I’ve never felt you do anything like that!”
+Liam exclaims as he looks down into my eyes.

 “Because normally I’m not endeavoring to show off in the stupidest possible way.”

 “And you think now is the time to do that?
-To make yourself a target?” he asks with a hint of anger.
+To make yourself a target?” he challenges, with a hint of anger.

-“I think,” I say, holding onto him a little tighter, “it worked on the archery field.”
+“I think,” I explain, holding onto him a little tighter, “it worked on the archery field.”

 “The… what?
 That competition we had?”

 “Yes.
 I made myself a target, and then I trusted Davy and Alex to pick you all off.
-I bet you guys never even fired a single shot that was anywhere close to either of them because you were all so focused on me.
+I bet you guys never even fired a single shot that was anywhere close to either of them, because you were all so focused on me.
 Same principle.
 Whatever is going to happen with Iverson, confronting him head on isn’t going to work.
 But letting him think that’s what I’m doing might.”
 I kiss Liam gently.

 “I—a little warning might be nice.”